 In Akihabara, there are many thematic maid cafés where girls in maid costumes cater to customers as though they were masters.
-NEWTYPE at first appears to be a standard maid café, but their most unique trait is quickly gathering attention among the masses.
+NEWTYPE at first appears to be a standard maid café, but they have a very unique trait.

 Surprise!
 All the maids working in this shop are actually guys!
 They are all serving customers while cross-dressing as maids.

 In Japan, a term to describe men who cross-dress is referred to as otoko no ko (男の娘).
-It is a word pun that is read as "boy", but written with the characters for "boys as girls."
+It is a word pun that is read as "boy," but written with the characters for "boys as girls."
 Therefore, NEWTYPE is referred to as an otoko no ko cafe.

-NEWTYPE is Japan's only "cross-dressing café and bar" where many cross-dressing guys gather and has been in business for six years in Akihabara.
+NEWTYPE is a prominent cross-dressing café and bar for cross-dressing men and has been in business for several years in Akihabara.

-They have been featured several times in Japanese media and some of the maids that work there currently saw NEWTYPE on TV as students and decided to apply for a job there afterwards.
+The cafe has been featured several times in Japanese media outlets.
+Some of the maids that work there currently saw NEWTYPE on television as students and decided to apply for a job there afterward.

-The majority of the workers at NEWTYPE are cross-dressers - they dress as maids in the café but are straight males who dress in male clothing outside of work.
-One of the most important rules to follow when at the café is that you may not ask for the maids personal contact information nor take photos of the maids without their permission.
+The majority of the workers at NEWTYPE are cross-dressers.
+They dress as maids in the café, but wear normal street clothing outside of this work.
+One of the most important rules to follow when at the café is that you may not ask for the maid's personal contact information nor take photos of the maids without their permission.
 If you follow these simple rules, you can really enjoy your time in the store.